Leatham, Jeremy, et. al. "Salvation vs Damnation." Faithology.com. Faithology, 3 March 2014. Web. 2 August 2014.

 - Originally Published: July 18, 2012

-The Law of Moses, as partly given in the Ten Commandments, is believed by Christians to be written on the heart of every person.
-Salvation is a gift given by God through the of Jesus .
-All those who believe in him "may not perish but have eternal life."
-The Holy Spirit is sent to change the heart of the person to believe in Jesus Christ and to desire to live a life that is holy and pleasing to God.
+Despite the differences in opinion regarding the qualifications for salvation, Christians agree that all people should strive to abandon sin and live in accordance with God's commandments and will.
+They believe that the Holy Spirit is sent to change the heart of the person to believe in Jesus Christ and to desire to live a life that is holy and pleasing to God.
 Part of this life is a desire to obey these commandments, which Christians hold will ultimately lead to a full life.
-In this full life, one’s main goal is to "Love the Lord your God, with all your heart, all your mind, and all your strength."
-The Bible teaches that those who do not believe in Jesus will be punished in the afterlife.
-The reward of righteousness is salvation; the penalty is .
-Sin is an act in violation of God’s law; the term "transgression" is used synonymously.
+In this full life, one’s main goal is to "love the Lord your God with all your heart, and with all your , and with all your strength, and with all your mind; and your neighbor as yourself."
+Sin is an act in violation of God’s law, and the term "transgression" is generally used synonymously.